Nightscou2018/pebble_basic_openaps/README.md

 If the time elapsed from the last BG time is more than 25 minutes the message will be different:

-        Line 1: BG time, then between parenthesis the time elapsed from BG time to now expressed in minutes Line 2: hostname
+        Line 1: Data is <Time elapsed from BG time to now expressed in minutes> Old Line 2: hostname

 example below: